w25-solutions/LaunchPad/README.md

 ## Functional Requirements

 - Secure user signup and login
-- Efficient ans simple subscription management
+- Efficient and simple subscription management
 - Seamless Stripe and SendGrid integration

 ## Non-Functional Requirements

-- Scalability to handle growth in user base
+- Scalability to handle growth in the user base
 - High availability for critical services
 - Security measures to protect user data
 - Extensibility through well bounded Microservices Architecture
-- Extensibility through Event Driven Architecture
+- Extensibility through Event-Driven Architecture

 ## Use Cases

 ### Actor: User

 - User Registration: <br />
-A new user can register for an account by providing their email address, a password, and verifying their email.
+A new user can register for an account by providing their email address, and a password, and verifying their email.

 - User Login: <br />
 A registered user can log in to their account using their email and password.